7 Ways to Boost Your Email List

 9. At the end of the week, send personalized messages thanking all your new subscribers.

-4. Email List Push Notifications
+3. Email Push Notifications

 Do you notice this small box in the top left corner of your screen when you go to a new site?
-Clicking the “allow” button enables that site to activate push notifications.
+Clicking the “Allow” button enables that site to activate push notifications.

-5. Highlight Your Benefits
+4. Highlight Your Benefits

 • Advanced look at some of your products